 Emotional Dissociation And What To Do About It

 REPRINTED WITH PERMISSION from the Florida Jewish News

 While a complete barrier to conscious awareness to the extent described in these books is very rare, there are degrees of everything, including the tendency to split off, or dissociate, feelings or information.
 In fact, disconnecting oneself from painful feelings is rather common.
 What’s scary about it is the fact that the person doing it is usually not aware that he or she is doing it.
 That’s a problem.
-I’ll give you several examples and you’ll see how prevalent this problem really is:

 1. When going through a divorce, the nicest people frequently can shut down any feelings of compassion for someone who they now consider an adversary, even if they had presumably been in love at one time.
 When you talk to them about this phenomenon, they deny that’s what they’re doing and tell you they never had any positive feelings for that no-good so-and-so.

 2. Mothers who went through all sorts of tribulations to nurse their babies manage to turn off that feeling of connection to those same children six years later when the children get wild.
 Not only does the mother feel intensely angry, but they often cannot recall or recreate those warm, fuzzy feelings they once had toward their own children.
 Ten years after that, they are so terribly disconnected that they feel no hindrance to insulting those same children or even kicking them out of the house.